flmmartins/kubernetes/README.md

     [ Cert Manager, using a self managed CA, generates certificate and rotates]

-**Future:** Hashicorp Vault can be used together with Cert Manager

-## Manage App Secrets

-Secrets are staticaly defined.
-They are geenrated by Kubernetes OR manually while running releases.

-**Future:** Make use of Hashicorp Vault

 ## Manage users and identity

-**Work in Progress**

       [ User: Creates user in Keycloak]
                  |